common-fate/docs-archive/docs/common-fate/deploying-common-fate/01-prerequisites.md

 # Prerequisites

-This guide will walk you through through deploying Common Fate.
+This guide will walk you through deploying Common Fate.
 It will take around 15 minutes to complete.

 ## Deployment